-- 5.18 Using these policies and principles as a starting point the planning application for the Order Scheme was evolved and it sought to balance the planning policy considerations and technical, market and financial considerations. - 5.19 In line with planning policy the Order Scheme advances a comprehensive strategy for the majority of land and buildings that comprise the SPD.
+- 5.19 Using these policies and principles as a starting point the planning application for the Order Scheme has evolved and it seeks to balance planning policy considerations and technical, market and financial considerations.
+As stated at Section 5.1 above the extent of Council's proposals for the Ponders End area had to be downsized following the acquisition of the Middlesex University Site by the Secretary of State which was intended to be included within the Order Scheme. - 5.20 In line with planning policy the Order Scheme still advances a comprehensive strategy for a sizeable part of the land and buildings that comprise the SPD.
 The specific elements of the Order Scheme are analysed below:

-Housing - the Order Scheme includes a residential led mixed use development and in line with the objectives of the SPD it emphasises family housing and the provision of a range of private, semi-private and public spaces.
-The mix of housing is not entirely policy compliant but the Housing Market Assessment that was prepared to accompany the planning application for the Order Scheme concluded that a completely policy compliant mix may result in too great a supply of 4 bed units and too few 2 bed units.
-In line with planning policy and the specific needs and demands of the existing population a mix of residential unit types, including a proportion of affordable housing are included within the Order Scheme.
-The housing will comply with best practice in terms of design, sustainability and energy conservation.
+Housing - the Order Scheme includes a residential led mixed use development and a range of private, semi-private and public spaces.
+A significant proportion of the housing (43%) will be family sized housing of 3 bed plus units in line with the objectives of Core Policy 5 of the Core Strategy and the SPD.
+In compliance with planning policy and the specific needs and demands of the existing population a mix of residential unit types, including a proportion of affordable housing, are included within the Order Scheme.